JBoudou/Itero/doc/Install.md

 ```

 Now you need to copy this configuration file to many directory, for the tests
 to work.
-For that, launch the "Git Bash" gain (or use a previously open one) and
+For that, launch "Git Bash" gain (or use a previously open one) and
 type:
 ```
 cd ~/Itero